Anjila-26/News_Category_Classification/README.md

-# Transformer from Scratch for News Category Classification
+# Transformer from Scratch + FineTuning Approaches for News Category Classification

 A complete implementation of a Transformer encoder model built from scratch using PyTorch for news article category classification.
 This project demonstrates the core components of the Transformer architecture and applies it to multi-class text classification.